rlennon/chickchickrun21/README.md

     Sprints will start <day, time & timezone>.
     The Scrum Master role rotates each week, the schedule is available on the on the process section
     <tool> will be used for task management and planning.
-    Each member of the team will work <realistic number of hours> per week, unless they are on vacation.
+    Each member of the team will work 7 per week, unless they are on vacation.

 ### Branching Strategy
 <decide on one here>